What Is The SAS 114 Letter & What Should You Report To The Board?

-It is formally called a “SAS 114 Letter: The Auditor’s Communication with Those Charged with Governance.”
-However, it’s usually titled something much more friendly.
+The correspondence you’re reviewing is formally called a “SAS 114 Letter: The Auditor’s Communication with Those Charged with Governance.”
+However, it’s usually titled something much more “user-friendly.”
 Yours may be called: “Report to the Board” or “Report to the Trustees.”

 Why You Are Receiving This Document

 The Auditing Standards Board originally drafted its auditing guidance in the form of Statements on Auditing Standards (abbreviated as “SAS”).
 The communication you’ve received was originally established as required communication in SAS 114, thus the formal name mentioned above.
 The Auditing Standards Board has since completed a clarification process of its auditing guidance (effective for audits of financial statements for periods ending on or after Dec.
 15, 2012) and has changed references to where the specific guidance is now located.
 But the requirement for this communication remains.

 The purpose of the report is to directly communicate, to those individuals charged with governance (A.K.A = you), matters that they should be aware of as part of their oversight responsibility for the financial reporting process.

 This document addresses non-earth shattering items such as the division of responsibilities between the auditor and those charged with governance, any new accounting policies that were adopted, and the specific accounting estimates that were used in preparing the financial statements.
 However, it also includes details of any audit adjustments that were required to be made, disagreements the auditor had with management, and significant difficulties the auditor faced while performing the audit.